infantiablue/converter/web/pages/support.md

 #### 3. Plan

-Yup, I am working more fascinating features, just sign up and I will get you informed/
+Yup, I am working more fascinating features, just sign up and I will get you informed.